 Seagrasses are most often found in shallow, sheltered marine or estuarine waters.
-They are the only type of angiosperm (flowering plant) to successfully colonize the sea.
+They are the only type of true plant to successfully colonize the sub-tidal sea.

 The distribution of seagrasses within coral reef systems is restricted to the protected waters of the lagoon (back reef).
 Here, these plants often form dense and extensive seagrass meadows - a distinctive habitat-type within coral reef ecosystems.

 Seagrass meadows play key roles in the lives of many coral reef animals including fishes, invertebrate animals, and visiting marine reptiles and mammals.
 They are used as feeding and nursery areas, and/or breeding grounds for lagoon residents and visitors.

-Some of the most largest and important marine vertebrates - including certain fishes, sea turtles, manatees, and dugongs feed directly on seagrass blades.
+Some of the largest marine vertebrates - including certain fishes, sea turtles, manatees, and dugongs feed directly on seagrass blades.